 Intelligence-boosting products are big business: Books, toys, DVDs, software, games, and educational programs designed to make your child into an intellectual prodigy.

 Many of these products come with claims--explicit or implicit--that their usefulness is supported by scientific evidence.
+Are they really?

 Sometimes.
 For instance, scientific studies suggest that

 But many “brainy” products are ineffective.
 As I note in this blog post, a controlled experiment has failed to show that infants learn to read from media-based instructional programs (Neuman et al 2014).
 And the evidence suggests that very young children don't learn to talk by watching TV.
 Instead, babies learn language by listening to and interacting with live human beings

 Then there are misconceptions and folk beliefs, like the idea that praising kids for their intelligence will raise self-esteem and improve their academic performance.